ocinpp/mosaic-generator/README.md

 ## Acknowledgements

+This project uses various open-source libraries and tools.
+We thank the community for their contributions.

 This project was created by v0, an advanced AI coding assistant developed by Vercel. v0 is designed to assist developers in creating efficient, modern web applications.

+Made with ❤️ by the Mosaic Photo Generator Team